JakubTomaszewski/Sudoku_solver_C/README.md

-# Sudoku solver using backtracking algorithm
+# Sudoku solver using backtracking algorithm in C

+####Project for Computer Science class